viam-labs/periph_board/README.md

 Note that if you want to use a different version of Go, you will need to change the go archive paths.
 If you are using another shell like zsh you will need to change ~/.bashrc to ~/.zshrc (or similar).

-Also see [examples](#viam-server-board-setup-examples) of installing viam-server on various SBCs.
+Also see [examples](#viam-server-board-setup-examples) of setting up your board and installing viam-server on various SBCs.

 ## API